Food Technology (Master of Science)

 How do you apply for a place of study?

 During the application period, you can easily apply for a place in the winter semester via the application portal TUMonline.
 You simply upload your documents for admission to the degree program in Food Technology directly to the portal.

 To apply, you need a qualified bachelor's degree of at least six semesters or an at least equivalent degree in the fields of food technology, brewing and beverage technology, pharmaceutical bioprocess engineering, life sciences nutrition science, or a comparable course of study at a German or foreign university.

 In a subsequent aptitude assessment, we will check whether you have the necessary prerequisites and motivation for the program.

-Already in the middle of your master's degree in Food Technology and Biotechnology?
+Already in the middle of your master's degree in Food Technology or Food Technology and Biotechnology?
 Everything you need!

 The degree chart gives you an overview and recommendation, which modules you should take in which semester according to academic and examination regulations (FPSO).

 This timetable is intended to give you an overview of the planned compulsory and elective modules of a semester.
 It is for orientation purposes only and will not be updated during the semester!